THE MINISTRY OF THE HOLY SPIRIT (Part 1)

-The Holy Spirit desires to bring every believer into the full knowledge, recognition, or discernment of the unconditional, eternal, and unfluctuating love of Christ.
+It is the desire of the Holy Spirit to bring every believer into the full knowledge, recognition or discernment of the unconditional, unending, and unfluctuating love of Christ.

 This is why Paul’s prayer for the believers at Ephesus is to know the love of Christ through the revelation of the Holy Spirit.

 14 For this reason I bow my knees to the Father of our Lord Jesus Christ,

 15 from whom the whole family in heaven and earth is named,

 16 that He would grant you, according to the riches of His glory, to be strengthened with might through His Spirit in the inner man,